jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

 With the 3 classes weakened, the Philippine economy easily collapsed after Covid struck.
 To get back on its feet, it had to incur a huge Php 12 trillion debt.

-The debt is in money which is the expertise of the monied interests. **Thus, the solution to the problem created by the merchant class is also facilitated by those same merchant class.**
+The debt is in money which is the expertise of the monied interests. **Thus, the solution to the problem created by the merchant class is also facilitated by that same merchant class.**

 It would be like getting thieves to be in charge of security in your estate.
 They would allow expert burglaries which can only be solved by themselves to keep themselves employed and relevant while gaining commissions from those burglars.
 This leads to a double revenue stream to help keep them in power for a very long time until someone can connect the dots and expose their scam.